Sri Lankan economic crisis (2019–2024): Foreign support

 The Government of Singapore announced that it would provide seed money amounting to $100,000 as a relief package to support the Singapore Red Cross's humanitarian public fundraising efforts for the most vulnerable communities in Sri Lanka.

 In June 2022, Chinese Foreign Ministry spokesman, Zhao Lijian, said China would provide emergency assistance worth 500 million yuan ($74.2 million) to Sri Lanka.

+In early 2025, Sri Lanka signed several cooperation agreements with China, focusing on economic development, health, and media cooperation.
+This diplomatic engagement underscores the importance of international support in Sri Lanka's economic recovery efforts.

 Government responses

 The Rajapaksa Government initially denied existence of any crisis and refused to seek assistance from the IMF.
 CBSL Governor Cabraal also criticized rating downgrades by Moody's as unwarranted, erroneous and reckless.
 By March 2022, while the Government accepted the existence of the economic crisis, they denied any responsibility.
 Gotabaya Rajapaksa in a speech blamed his critics for creating the crisis which was echoed by the Central Bank under Cabraal who blamed the media, the opposition's "doomsday reports", rating agencies and the COVID-19 pandemic for causing the crisis.

 In April 2022 President Rajapaksa accepted the agricultural crisis and the refusal to seek IMF assistance early on as "mistakes".